Kids running down the street wearing make-up and head scarfs, dressed as Eastern Witches.

 Easter in Sweden comes in many shapes and forms.
 But there's no getting around the eggs (or the witches).

 To some, Easter in Sweden is closely associated with its religious origin, with churches across the country welcoming people to observe Easter over several days.
+The Church of Sweden considers Easter one of the most important holidays of the year.

 To others, Easter is first and foremost a chance to get together with family, relatives and loved ones over traditional food, such as gravlax, herring, eggs and roast lamb.

-Easter in Sweden – the origins
+Some customs at Easter in Sweden

 Easter is one of the principal holidays, or feasts, of Christianity and marks the resurrection of Christ.
 It begins on Palm Sunday in celebration of Christ's triumphant entry into Jerusalem.
 In the old days, you were not allowed to spin or chop wood on Maundy Thursday, as this might intensify Christ’s suffering.
 Good Friday commemorates the crucifixion of Jesus.
 It used to be a quiet day in Swedish tradition, spent in silent contemplation.
 People dressed in black and ate salty food without anything to drink.
 Easter Sunday celebrates the resurrection of Jesus.